microsoft/semantic-kernel/docs/decisions/0055-dotnet-azureopenai-stable-version-strategy.md

 - There won't be a SK connector version that targets a stable GA package for OpenAI or AzureOpenAI.
 - New customers that understand and target GA only available features and also have a strict requirement for dependent packages to be also GA will not be able to use the SK connector.
 (We don't have an estimate but this could be very small compared to the number of customers that are already OK on using the preview Azure SDK OpenAI SDK available for the past 18 months)
+- Potential unexpected breaking changes introduced by OpenAI and Azure.AI.OpenAI beta versions that eventually we might be passing on due to their dependency.

 ## 2. Preview + GA versioning